 Understanding ARK Innovation ETF's Unusual Options Activity

-ARK Innovation ETF (NYSE:ARKK) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $125.24 following the option alert.
+ARK Innovation ETF (NYSE:ARKK) shares experienced unusual options activity on Friday.
+The stock price moved up to $124.84 following the option alert.

 - Sentiment: BULLISH